Luke Hemsworth

 Luke Hemsworth (born 5 November 1980) is an Australian actor.
 He is known for his roles as Nathan Tyson in the TV series Neighbours and as Ashley Stubbs in the HBO sci-fi series Westworld.
+His latest role is as Jason Wade in series 2 of the comedy crime series Deadloch (March 2026).
 He is the older brother of actors Chris Hemsworth and Liam Hemsworth.

-Early life
+Early life and education

-Hemsworth was born in Melbourne, the eldest son of Leonie (' van Os), an author, and Craig Hemsworth, a social services counsellor.
+Luke Hemsworth was born on 5 November 1980 in Melbourne, the eldest son of Leonie (' van Os), an author, and Craig Hemsworth, a social services counsellor.
 His younger brothers are actors Chris and Liam.
-His maternal grandfather is a Dutch immigrant and his other ancestries are Irish, German, Scottish and English.
+His maternal grandfather is a Dutch immigrant and his other ancestries are Irish, German, Scottish, and English.

+Hemsworth trained in acting at the National Institute of Dramatic Art in Sydney.

 Career

-Hemsworth trained in acting at the National Institute of Dramatic Art.
-In 2001, he started his career on the Australian soap opera Neighbours as Nathan Tyson.
-Mainly a television actor, Hemsworth has appeared in TV series such as The Saddle Club, Blue Heelers, Last Man Standing, All Saints, Satisfaction and Westworld.
+In 2001, Hemsworth started his career on the Australian soap opera Neighbours as Nathan Tyson.
+Mainly a television actor, Hemsworth has appeared in TV series such as The Saddle Club, Blue Heelers, Last Man Standing, All Saints, Satisfaction, and Westworld.
 In 2012, he starred in the six-part miniseries Bikie Wars: Brothers in Arms as Gregory "Shadow" Campbell.

-He is set to star in the upcoming Australian war film The 34th Battalion as Robinson.
+In 2018, Hemsworth was selected as the newest face of Tourism Australia, and appeared in a "Crocodile Dundee" ad.

 He played the character Caleb Duran in the 2019 film Crypto, which follows the life of a family that gets embroiled in a crypto conspiracy involving Russian mafia.

-In 2018, Hemsworth was selected as the newest face of Tourism Australia and appeared in a Dundee ad.

-On 5 November 2024, Hemsworth was announced for the second series of Amazon Prime Video series Deadloch in the role of Jason Wade.
+On 5 November 2024, Hemsworth was announced for the second series of Amazon Prime Video comedy crime series Deadloch in the role of Jason Wade.
+The series was released on 20 March 2026.

-Personal life

-Hemsworth has three daughters with his wife (since 2007) Samantha.